storm1777/storm-blog/README.md

 ## Overview

 FIXME: Write a paragraph about the library/project and highlight its goals.
+This is an example of an om and datascript project, using a datascript db as the OM application data root.
+When changes are made to the db, om reacts and rebuilds the components.
+This allows for components to interact solely with the database, and not with eachother, simplifying the construction of complex components that share data with each other.

+Additionally, it is planned to connect the in-browser datascript db to a server side datomic db, allowing server pushes to the browser to automatically refresh.

 ## Setup

+Content for the blog is held in edn files in the resources/edn directory.

 To get an interactive development environment run: